International Baccalaureate Middle Years Program

 What is the IB MYP Personal Project?

 This project is an important part of the IB MYP here at Robinson and at all IB MYP schools.
 It’s exactly what it sounds like--a project that is of personal interest to the student.
-Students choose the topic to explore AND the type of project they will create.
+Tenth grade students choose the topic to explore AND the type of project they will create.
 In working towards their goal, students practice skills such as self-management, communication, research, and collaboration.
-They are supported through their English classes throughout 10th grade and complete the project in March of their 10th grade year.

 IB MYP Coordinator